typora/support.typora.io/_posts/purchase/2021-11-21-activation.md

 <img src="/media/activation/Screen Shot 2021-11-21 at 21.57.37.png" alt="Screen Shot 2021-11-21 at 21.57.37" style="zoom:50%;" />

-### Deactivate when activating on new devices

-In some Typora versions, when you activate Typora while your license code already exceeds the limit, it will prompt a dialog to allow you to deactivate oldest activation automatically.

 ### Deactivate from Web UI

 If you cannot access the device, you can deactivate machines via <https://store.typora.io/my>.
 You could see details below.